 In applying the component approach of IAS 16, which requires significant parts of an item of property and equipment as well as investment properties to be depreciated separately, the cost allocated to the significant parts as well as respective estimated useful lives are advised by the main contractor for the properties constructed by the Group.
-Reasonableness of such cost allocation and useful lives has been assessed by management.
+The reasonableness of such cost allocation and the associated useful lives are assessed by management.